fmmagalhaes/RandomCountryReactNative/README.md

 ## Deploy to GitHub Pages
 1. `npx expo export:web`
-2. Create a branch called `gh-pages` with the content of the `web-build` folder.
+2. Create a branch called `gh-pages` only with the content of the `web-build` folder.